 Children in all classes are read to on a daily basis.
 A variety of genres and books are selected.

 Children also have an opportunity to visit the library each week during Library club.
 The book they select may be at a more difficult level than their Guided Reading texts.
 This allows opportunities for children to share the reading or be read to by an adult or older sibling.
 A more difficult book allows children to access more complex plots and vocabulary and gives greater opportunities for in-depth analysis and discussions.

 Children take reading books home each week.
 Parents are encouraged to write comments in the school/home book.
 Teachers and LSAs also listen to all Reception children and targeted KS1 children, who need extra support, read their home reading book in school during the week.

 Remember never force your child to read if they are tired or not in the mood.
 This can be more damaging as we want children to LOVE reading.
 Maybe read a book to them or tell them a story orally.
 This experience has a lot of learning opportunities and can be just as valuable.

 The school teaches phonics daily, following the plans from School Improvement Liverpool, using the Letters and Sounds programme.
 Good quality phonics teaches the decoding (reading) and segmenting (spelling) of words within the context of sentences.
 Children work in ability groups with a teacher or Learning Support Assistant.
 Children are also taught to read and spell high frequency words during the sessions.
 As children become secure with decoding and segmenting they are taught spelling patterns and rules.

 We delight in hosting a range of interactive performances based on treasured story books in our own school hall.
-Recent examples include The Gruffalo and the Little Princess.
+Recent examples include The Gruffalo, the Little Princess, Pinocchio and Sleeping Beauty.
 Children were able to join in with the repeated refrains and had opportunities to perform using actions and voices.